 Clean Energy Innovation

-CSTP Director David Hart prepared studies of diffusion of grid-scale batteries and solar photovoltaics for the Department of Energy’s Office of Energy Policy and Strategic Analysis in the spring of 2016.
+CSTIP Director David Hart prepared studies of diffusion of grid-scale batteries and solar photovoltaics for the Department of Energy’s Office of Energy Policy and Strategic Analysis in the spring of 2016.
 This work built on the book Unlocking Energy Innovation: How America Can Build a Low-Cost, Low-Carbon Energy System (MIT Press, co-authored by Richard K. Lester of the MIT Industrial Performance Center), which appeared in 2012.
 In the 2016-2017, he will be a senior fellow with the Information Technology and Innovation Foundation, organizing events and publishing on clean energy innovation.

-CSTP director David Hart with colleagues at the Information Technology and Innovation Foundation released “Why American Needs a National Network for Manufacturing Innovation.”
+CSTIP director David Hart with colleagues at the Information Technology and Innovation Foundation released “Why American Needs a National Network for Manufacturing Innovation.”
 This work builds on Prof. Hart’s 2011-2012 service as assistant director for innovation policy at the White House Office of Science and Technology Policy.

 Regional Economic Development

-As a senior fellow with the Brookings Institution’s Metropolitan Policy Program, CSTP director David Hart is working on the advanced industries project.
+As a senior fellow with the Brookings Institution’s Metropolitan Policy Program, CSTIP director David Hart is working on the advanced industries project.
 A trends update will be published in August 2016, to be followed by a set of policy recommendations for Federal and regional policy makers in the fall of 2016